pubnub/c-sharp/unity/3.5/Standalone (Windows)/README.md

 4. Go to File menu --> Build Settings --> Select "PC, Linux Standalone" or "Android" Platform.
    Click "Switch Platform" if it is enabled.
 (NOTE: It will be enabled if there is change in Platform settings)
 5. Click Build and Run.

-#### Running the Demo App on Mac, Linux and Android
-####Common Steps:

-1. Open up the Unity Project from Standalone (Mac and Linux), Android\PubnubUnity folder present in the PubNub github repo.
-2. Ensure "Pubnub Example" is added as component to Main Camera.
-3. Goto File menu -> Build Settings.

-##### Mac

-1. Follow the 3 steps listed under Common Steps for Running the Demo App on Mac, Linux and Android.
-2. In the dialog that opens select PC, Mac, Linux Standalone under the platform and click "Switch Platform".
-3. On the right side of the same dialog select Mac under "Target Platform".
-4. Click "Build and Run"
-5. This will run the PubNub example in the unity standalone player for Mac

-##### Android (requires Android development environment to be set)

-1. Follow the 3 steps listed under Common Steps for Running the Demo App on Mac.
-2. In the dialog the opens select Android under the platform and click "Switch Platform".
-3. Click "Build and Run".
-This button may be disabled or you may get an error that no devices are found.
-To resolve this please ensure that the android emulator is running.
-4. This will run the PubNub example in the Android emulator.
-5. The code uses the pre-compiler flag UNITY_ANDROID to distinguish between other platforms.
-6. If running on the emulator please enable GPU emulation.
-7. Target Android version 4 (Ice cream sandwich) and above.

 #### Running the Tests